kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 ### Right here, right now

 But there's another problem.
 This function will only ever take a raw string.
 Nothing else.
-If you try and pass it a string variable it will parameterize it and your query will break.
-In short, this function is only usable if your use case allows you to write your raw query in text, right there, as you use that function.
+If you try and pass it a string variable it will parameterize it and your query will break. ~~In short, this function is only usable if your use case allows you to write your raw query in text, right there, as you use that function.~~

-If your use case requires you to build that query string, or even start building that query string somewhere else, you cannot use this function.
+If your use case requires you to build that query string, or even start building that query string somewhere else, ~~you cannot use this function~~ _**Update:** using this function gets a lot more complex and potentially dangerous_.

-I repeat, you **cannot** use this function.
+~~I repeat, you **cannot** use this function.~~

-If you insist that a developer uses this function in that scenario, they will either dismiss you as not knowing what you're talking about, or they will waste time trying and failing to make this work, and *then* decide you don't know what you're talking about and be annoyed for having wasted time.
+If you insist that a developer uses this function in that scenario, they will either dismiss you as not knowing what you're talking about, or they will waste time trying and failing to make this work, and *then* decide you don't know what you're talking about and be annoyed for having wasted time, (_**Update:** or they will come up with a crazy work around that ends up being insecure!_)

 So let's say that in the developer's use case, they need to build query strings dynamically.
-You can tell them to use variables and parameter markers (like `?` or `$1`, `$2` depending on the database) instead of string concatenation, but they still won't be able to use this function.
+You can tell them to use variables and parameter markers (like `?` or `$1`, `$2` depending on the database) instead of string concatenation, but they still won't be able to use this function, (_**Update:** in a straightforward and secure way._)

 ### So what are we going to recommend?